trant44atwit/CloudLab1andMoreTT/Lab3/README.md

 After, type in the terminal "node server.js" then click on the provided web link (http://localhost:8080/).

 To test routes, type in the routes shown above.
 Try your own parameters too!

+**Note:** For header and submit, use Postman to test the token for /header and POST for /submit.